maayanalbert/gender_bender_web/README.md

 # Gender Bender for web
-Live site (may take a moment to load): https://nameless-shelf-22750.herokuapp.com/
+Live site (may take a few moments to load): https://nameless-shelf-22750.herokuapp.com/

 This is a website that flips text so that all male character become female and all female characters become male.
 At a high level, it does so by switching out all of the male pronouns and names for female pronouns and names and vice versa.